Automaat/mskalski-blog/content/posts/timeouts.md

 Operation took: 10509
 In total read 200 bytes.
 ```
 Almost the same result.
 Can it be our original problem?
 Yes it is!
-I is almost exactly how `OkHttpClient` work.
+It is almost exactly how `OkHttpClient` works.
 Here is
 code sample from this library:
 ```java
 private void readFrom(InputStream in, long byteCount, boolean forever) throws IOException {